ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/Core/src/misra.md

  - Directive 4.2, All usage of assembly language should be documented
    - CMSIS-Core uses assembly statements to access core registers on several places.
 These locations start with __ASM.
-   - Inline assembly statements my be opaque to MISRA Checkers and can cause false-positive warnings.
+   - Inline assembly statements may be opaque to MISRA Checkers and can cause false-positive warnings.

  - Directive 4.9, function-like macro defined.
    - Violated since function-like macros are used to generate more efficient code.